-These Curry French Fries with Coconut-Lime Dip are a unique, super delicious, and lovely snack or appetizer!
+These Curry Fries with Yogurt Lime Dip are a unique, flavor-packed, super delicious, lovely snack or appetizer.
 The spices in the curry are balanced perfectly with the fresh and tangy dip.

 Who doesn't love a good French fry?
 Um . . . . nobody!

 I mean, seriously.

 These curry fries have a totally unique flavor profile and they're truly amazing!

 - Mix curry paste with grapeseed oil and a touch of salt.